lateBU/lncli-commands/README.md

 | --- | --- |
 |--rpcserver value        |host:port of ln daemon (default: "localhost:10009")|
 |--lnddir value           |path to lnd's base directory (default: "/home/tomosaigon/.lnd")|
+   --socksproxy value         The host:port of a SOCKS proxy through which all connections to the LN daemon will be established over.
 |--tlscertpath value      |path to TLS certificate (default: "/home/tomosaigon/.lnd/tls.cert")|
 |--chain value, -c value  |the chain lnd is running on e.g. bitcoin (default: "bitcoin")|
 |--network value, -n value|the network lnd is running on e.g. mainnet, testnet, etc. (default: "mainnet")|